edwin1106/Next.js-Training/routing-project/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Highlights

+- <Image> component have `proprity` prop, when it's true the image will be considered high priority and preload.
+Lazy loading is automatically disabled for images using `priority`.
+  You should use the priority property on any image detected as the Largest Contentful Paint (LCP) element.
+It may be appropriate to have multiple priority images, as different images may be the LCP element for different viewport sizes.

+  Should only be used when the image is visible above the fold.
+Defaults to false